tuchandra/sitev2/content/spark/2020/thursday_afternoon_keynotes.md

 She discussed how many people have a simplified view of machine learning, where it's either computer vision or NLP; but here, they have all kinds of systems in practice.
 There are more than just CNNs and RNNs out there, and Facebook uses a wide variety of machine learning models.

+I missed the rest of this talk, sadly, but this [blog post](https://www.sigarch.org/deep-learning-its-not-all-about-recognizing-cats-and-dogs/) is worth reading, and I'll be sure to catch the recording once it's up next week.

 ## Creating, Weaponizing, and Detecting Deep Fakes